 Key features of the ecological reserve include:

-- 225 ha area with wetlands, coastal and swampy woodlands
+- A total area of 225 hectare with wetlands, coastal and swampy woodlands

 - Millions of trees, plants and shrubs made up of 127 different species, all of which are indigenous to the local area.